xyz2009ee/get_clean_data_xyz2009ee/code book.md

 tBodyGyroJerkMean

-#After the train and test data is read in and merged into one dataframe.
+After the train and test data is read in and merged into one dataframe.
 The variables with mean() and std() wer extracted into a new dataframe.
+In addition, the activity and features number are in the last two column of the dataframe, with name to be "activity labels" and "subject labels".